 - Promote the use of alternative and renewable energy source.

-- Promote youth development as future scientist and environment leaders.
+- Provide room for youth development as future scientist and environment leaders.

 Role of Social Forestry in Contributing to Food Security and Addressing Climate Change

-- Increase awareness among the general public (including local communities) on the importance of managing our forests resources in a sustainable manner;
+- To increase awareness among the general public (including local communities) on the importance of managing our forests resources in a sustainable manner;

-- Educate the general public (including local communities) on the effect of deforestation and forest degradation to the global environment such as climate change, hence the climate change impact on food security;
+- To educate the general public (including local communities) on the effect of deforestation and forest degradation to the global environment such as climate change, hence the climate change impact to food security

-- Instill sense of love and care for the forest among the general public (including local communities) to continue be responsible citizens and committed to ensure that our forest resources are well managed and conserved, such that it continues to provide socio-economic and environmental benefit to the people, not only for our current generation but also future generation.
+- To instill sense of love and care for the forest among the general public (including local communities) so that they become responsible citizens and committed to ensure that our forest resources are well managed and conserved, such that it continues to provide socio-economic and environmental benefit to the people, not only for our current generation but also future generation.

-Brunei Darussalam continues its effort to manage and develop its forest resources in a sustainable manner within the context of Sustainable Forest Management in support of the global effort to mitigate and avert climate change.
-The Social Forestry Component of the National Forest Policy is reviewed and strengthened in order to develop and enhance the social and cultural contributions of the forestry sector to the Country through active stakeholder participation in related forest management activities.
+Brunei Darussalam will continue its effort to manage and develop its forest resources in a sustainable manner within the context of Sustainable Forest Management in support of the global effort to mitigate and avert climate change.
+The Social Forestry Component of the National Forest Policy will be reviewed and strengthened in order to develop and enhance the social and cultural contributions of the forestry sector to the country through active stakeholder participation in related to forest management activities.
 Forestry extension works, awareness campaigns and programs will be continued to be implemented on a wider view and in all levels of society to generate better appreciation on the forest conservation and development initiatives of forestry sector.